NASCAR’s Search for a New Playoff: What You Need to Know

 Update August 20: 2026 Schedule is No Indication that Current Playoff System Will Remain

 In a media availability, NASCAR Executive Ben Kennedy clarified that references to the current playoff system placed on the final iteration of the 2026 schedule do not mean it will remain the same next season.
 Kennedy said, “I know there are conversations, as early as a couple days ago, on what the future of the playoff format looks like,” Kennedy said.
-“Nothing to announce today.”g the September 10 episode of Hauler Talk, Mike Forde claimed that NASCAR is set to discuss a “short list” of formats with the Playoff Committee during the New Hampshire Motor Speedway race weekend.
+“Nothing to announce today.”
+During the September 10 episode of Hauler Talk, Mike Forde claimed that NASCAR is set to discuss a “short list” of formats with the Playoff Committee during the New Hampshire Motor Speedway race weekend.
 This will likely be the final

 Update August 19: NASCAR Could Test Different Formats in the Lower National Series in 2026

-When speaking with Eric Estepp, NASCAR President Steve O’Donnell hinted that NASCAR could look to the NASCAR Craftsman Truck and O’Reilly Auto Part (formerly Xfinity) Series to test out formats in 2026.
+When speaking with Eric Estepp, NASCAR President Steve O’Donnell hinted that NASCAR could look to the NASCAR Craftsman Truck and O’Reilly Auto Parts (formerly Xfinity) Series to test out formats in 2026.
 O’Donnell said, ”I think for us the decisions are gonna be, ‘Do you put something immediately in the Cup Series?
 Do you try something around next year’s O’Reilly Auto Parts Series and the Trucks?
 Do you try three different things?'”

 Update: Aug.
 1: Though the Committee Has Found Common Ground, NASCAR’s Talks With NBC Could Put Changes on Hold for 2027